dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/api-reference/mrz-scanner-config.md

 ### isGuideFrameVisible

-Returns whether the guide frame is visible.
+Returns the visibility status of the guide frame on the display.

 ```java
 boolean isGuideFrameVisible();